Table of Contents

 Training, in a sense, should begin with your job posting.
 Laying out the requirements in simple terms and highlighting expectations makes it easier to weed out applicants who aren’t suitable.

-During the onboarding process, it’s crucial that your team understands what they’re expected to do and how they’re meant to handle customers.
+During the onboarding process, your team must understand what they’re expected to do and how they’re meant to handle customers.
 They aren’t only looking for solutions to their problems; they’re also looking to do business with an organization that’s supportive, accessible, consistent, and empathetic.
 If you aren’t able to educate the team, make sure a qualified trainer does.

 There are several ways to train your customer service team: